consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/readme-new-adapter.md

 ### Q2 Protocol id
 Enter a name for your protocol in kebab-case, a convention where all letters are lowercase and words are separated by hyphens, e.g., lender-v2, my-protocol-finance.

-A value will be suggested based on the first answer, but at this point it can be edited.
+A value will be suggested based on the first answer, but at this point, it can be edited.

 ### Q3 Adapter class name
 This question is skipped as we have changed the convention to base it on other answers.

 ### Q4 Chains
-Select every chain in which this product is deployed:
-Ethereum, Optimism, Bsc, Polygon, Fantom, Base, Arbitrum, Avalanche, Linea.
+Select every chain on which this product is deployed: Ethereum, Optimism, BSC, Polygon, Fantom, Base, Arbitrum, Avalanche, Linea.

 ### Q5 Product id
 Enter a name for your product in kebab-case, e.g., pool, supply, borrow.